perses/perses/docs/configuration/configuration.md

 # File path to a local kubeconfig file.
 The current logged in user's bearer token will be used
 # for both the backend and as the user being logged into Perses.
 The user should have "create"
 # permissions for the `TokenReview` and `SubjectAccessReview` resources.
 If this parameter isn't
-# available the pods service account token will be used
+# available the pods service account token will be used.
+This parameter should not be set in production
 kubeconfig: <string> # Optional
 ```